mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 as a necessity for membership in the empire.

-There is a flipside to that Imperial creed; systems under the Imperium’s protection must abide by its laws and must not move to restrict free trade.
+There is a flipside to that Imperial creed; systems under the Imperium's protection must abide by its laws and must not move to restrict free trade.
 Dingtra appears to have a problem with the latter.
 So little commerce moves into and out of the subsector that